 Limitations: We found evidence that vague priors artificially inflated network heterogeneity.
 Additional heterogeneity within nodes could not be explained through sensitivity analyses.

 Conclusions: Recommendations for best treatments for ROP eye exams is complicated by significant heterogeneity.
-Use of informative priors may improve precision but significant unexplained heterogeneity is likely to remain.
+Use of informative priors may improve precision, but significant unexplained heterogeneity is likely to remain.
 Multisensory interventions are likely optimal, but results should be interpreted with caution.

 Background